-In the year, the Audit Committee was chaired by David Young and consisted of David Young and Lord Howard.
-It meets at least twice a year with attendance from the external Auditors and internal personnel as required.
+After a reduction in the size of the Board after the AGM the Audit Committee was chaired by Richard Rose who sat alongside Stefan Borson.
+It meets at least twice a year with attendance from the external Auditors as required.
 The committee is responsible for:

-- ensuring that the appropriate financial reporting procedures are properly maintained and reported on; - meeting the Auditors and reviewing their reports relating to the Group's accounts and internal control systems; - reviewing and monitoring the independence of the external Auditor and the objectives and effectiveness of the audit process; and - reviewing arrangements by which staff may in confidence raise concerns about possible improprieties in matters of financial reporting or otherwise and receiving and dealing with matters reported under these arrangements.
+- ensuring that the appropriate financial reporting procedures are properly maintained and reported on; - meeting the Auditors and reviewing their reports relating to the Group's accounts and internal control systems; - reviewing and monitoring the independence of the external Auditor and the objectives and effectiveness of the audit process; and